 Holding crypto and not selling it, even if it goes up, is not taxable.
 You are only liable for income tax when you transact, lend or gain interest on your coins and they yield an income or gain.
 So if you sell them or exchange them for a product or service you are liable for tax in a given year.
 You’ll need to keep all records for tax purposes (but you must have guessed that already).
 The tax rate is 19% on income over expenses, but if you’re in the big league of trading and your income goes over a million PLN, then your tax is bumped up an extra 4%.
 For personal income taxes, profits from crypto transactions are taxed as income from cash capital.
 For private transactions, the revenue is regulated as income from property rights, and the gain is taxed progressively at rates between 18% and 32%.
 Profits from business activities are taxed at a flat rate of 19%.

-Your crypto trading is both recognised and tax allowable.
+Your crypto trading is both recognized and tax allowable.
 Your crypto purchases and sales will make up the revenue figure in a given year from which you will deduct the costs of cryptocurrency purchases.
-Also, investment costs from previous consecutive years can be added to the following years’ returns until they are fully deducted.
+Also, investment costs from previous consecutive years can be added to the following year’s returns until they are fully deducted.

 Tax when moving residency

 Mining is beyond the scope of most individuals and calls for significant investment in time, money, and equipment.
 However, Poland’s income tax laws treat mining in the same way as trading.
-Gains in value of your mined bitcoin or crypto is taxable and the cost of mining is allowable.
+Gains in the value of your mined bitcoin or crypto are taxable and the cost of mining is allowable.

 Fin services – retirement planning

 Most retirement and pension funds worldwide deem cryptocurrency to be too volatile to become part of long-term retirement schemes.
 There is little certainty on this at present.